 DURING the required Follow-Up visit described above.
-The applicant will typically visit a local radiation therapy department and observe its operation for a minimum of 4 clock hours (16 hours for Distance Applicants, including Lubbock).
+The applicant will typically visit a local radiation therapy department and observe its operation for (typically) 2 full days.
 There are two documents to submit related to the Clinical site visit: one is a form for you to submit to the Program Director.
 The other form is an evaluation form that the clinical site staff radiation therapists submit to the Program Director.

-For local applicants, the 4 clinical hours must be all at one time in a row.
-For Distance applicants, the 16 hours should be done on two consecutive days but can be completed up to a week apart.
+The two days should be done on two consecutive days but can be completed up to a week apart.
 Special exemptions may be approved ahead of time by the clinical site contact person (typically department director).
-Do NOT schedule your clinical Site Visit until you have permission from the Program Director!
+Do NOT schedule your Job Shadow until you have permission from the Program Director!
 Note: some clinical distance sites may require you to undergo background check (and, depending on the state, drug screening) before you can complete the job shadow and or interview.

-For Distance Applicants, the required Clinical Site Visit MUST be performed at the clinic where they intend to do their clinical training.
-Again, the Clinical Site Visit will be discussed during your required Follow-Up Visit with the Program Director.
+- For Distance Applicants, the required Job Shadow MUST be performed at the clinic where they intend to do their clinical training.
+Again, the Job Shadow will be discussed during your required Follow-Up Visit with the Program Director.
 If a distance applicant is having difficulty securing a clinical site and is willing to move to Amarillo if they are continuing to have difficulties locating a clinical site, and if it means having a chance to enter the program as a local/area applicant, they may communicate to the Program Director that they would like to also be considered for a local/area position in the program.
-If they do so, the applicant is subject to all admission/application deadlines for local/area applicant.

-3. Interview: Distance applicants will also undergo a formal Interview with the prospective clinical site (again, to be discussed during the "Follow-up Visit").
-Do not contact a prospective clinical site to schedule a clinical visit or interview without permission from the Program Director.
+If they do so, the applicant is subject to all admission/application deadlines for local/area applicant. - Interview: Distance applicants will also undergo a formal Interview with the prospective clinical site 3. (again, to be discussed during the "Follow-up Visit").
+Do not contact a prospective clinical site to schedule a Job Shadow or interview without permission from the Program Director.
 A document outlining procedures and timetables for these requirements is sent to the student in conjunction with the Follow-Up Visit, but can be requested by the applicant at any time.
 Interviews for Amarillo Local applicants will take place in early June (described in Student Selection Criteria portion of this document).
+Interviews for

-Interviews for Lubbock UMC students will take place at a time/date to be announced.
-Lubbock UMC interviews typically take place in late May of each year.
+Radiation Therapy Lubbock UMC students will take place at a time/date to be announced.
+Lubbock UMC interviews typically take place in May of each year.

-If you are accepted after the interview process, proceed with the remaining steps below when directed by the Program Director... if your clinical site is not competitive (described in Student Selection Criteria section of this document), and has accepted you as a student, proceed with the final steps below (see Student Selection Criteria section of this document for details regarding "competitive and non-competitive clinical sites)
+If you the interview process goes well, proceed with the remaining steps below when directed by the Program Director... if your clinical site is not "competitive" (described in Student Selection Criteria section of this document), and has accepted you as a student, proceed with the final steps below (see Student Selection Criteria section of this document for details regarding "competitive and non-competitive" clinical sites)